 Faculty Sponsored Research

-The following research projects will be supported in 2013 by faculty members with grants from various foundations and corporations.
+The following research projects were supported in 2013 by faculty members with grants from various foundations and corporations.
+2014 opportunities will be posted sometime in January, 2014.

 Interested students should contact faculty members directly for information.
+Many projects are on-going and will be continued during Summer 2014.
 This page will be updated as information becomes available.
-Students selected for these projects are considered part of the Summer Research Program, are eligible for subsidized housing and other support, and are expected to participate in the activities of the program, especially the Research Ethics session and the End of Summer Conference.
-Opportunities will need to be posted by February 13th.
+Students selected for these projects are considered part of the Summer Research Program, are eligible for subsidized housing and other support, and are expected to participate in the activities of the program, especially including the Research Ethics session and the End of Summer Conference.
+Opportunities for Summer 2014, will need to be posted by January 24, 2014 in order to be considered eligible for URC support.

 - Prof. Dennis Eggleston can support one or two students to help with his research on plasma transport, a project funded by the Department of Energy and the NSF.
 Contact Prof. Eggleston, Physics Dept.